 ALTERNATIVE MINIMUM TAX RISK.
-While certain distributions from the Tax-Advantaged Growth & Income Trust are generally exempt from federal personal income taxes, a portion of such distributions may be taken into account in computing the alternative minimum tax on individuals.
-For tax years beginning after December 31, 2022, tax exempt interest dividends may affect the corporate alternative minimum tax for certain corporations.
+While certain distributions from the Tax Free Income Trust, the Tax-Advantaged Growth & Income Trust and the California Municipal Portfolio of Closed-End Funds Trust are generally exempt from federal and California personal income taxes, as applicable, a portion of such distributions may be taken into account in computing the alternative minimum tax.